 Since they know I don’t watch much television and therefore might miss their commercials–what better way to get in my face than with a billboard.
 So what if I tell my clients that McDonald’s will not pay for their medical bills and medications should they develop nutrition-related health problems.
 Or, that I do use their bathrooms on occasion.
 This still seems like an overblown, petty and morally bereft response to our personal tiff.

 Am I being too sensitive again?
 Should I lighten up?
 From where I sit, there are more important rights to assure than drizzle.
 Here are some examples of things I see that may make me a tad jaded.
 One day last week I had five clients.
 Cumulatively they weighed 1,576 pounds.
 Individually they weighed 382, 366, 284, 292 and 252 pounds.
-The 252 pounds belonged to a 11-year old boy with early signs of diabetes and other distressing diet related health problems.
+The 252 pounds belonged to an 11-year-old boy with early signs of diabetes and other distressing diet-related health problems.

 When the inequities have been evened out, when health care is guaranteed for all, when the growing of healthy food is more supported by our government and available, when rights are not confused with privileges and when corporations are held responsible for their actions–then McDonald’s and I can end our feud and sit and have a conversation.
 Maybe we can meet at my office.